 During a field study to Mt.
 Mongón we recorded all vascular plants living in 100 randomly sampled 4x4 m2 plots in the austral winter of 2011 (J. Muenchow, Bräuning, et al. 2013).
 The sampling coincided with a strong La Niña event that year (see ENSO monitoring of the NOASS Climate Prediction Center).
 This led to even higher levels of aridity than usual in the coastal desert.
 On the other hand, it also increased fog activity on the southern slopes of Peruvian lomas mountains.

-Ordinations are dimension-reducing techniques which allow the extraction of the main gradients from a (noisy) dataset, in our case the floristic gradient developing along the southern mountain slope.
+Ordinations are dimension-reducing techniques which allow the extraction of the main gradients from a (noisy) dataset, in our case the floristic gradient developing along the southern mountain slope (see next section).
 In this chapter we will model the first ordination axis, i.e., the floristic gradient, as a function of environmental predictors such as altitude, slope, catchment area and NDVI.
 For this, we will make use of a random forest model - a very popular machine learning algorithm (Breiman 2001).
 The model will allow us to make spatial predictions of the floristic composition anywhere in the study area.
 To guarantee an optimal prediction, it is advisable to tune beforehand the hyperparameters with the help of spatial cross-validation (see section 11.5.2).

 14.2 Data and data preparation

 All the data needed for the subsequent analyses is available via the RQGIS package.